witteveenbos/TIP/docs/start-new-project.md

 2. Run `geomapping_regions.py` to generate the relational mapping between municipalities.
 This creates the one-hot encoded JSONs `municipalities_to_XXX.json`.
 These files are needed for correctly aggregating results.
 This script needs the `geo_mapping.csv` (which is province specific) to function.

-Up till here it was about administrative borders, the next steps are for the electrical substations.
+Up till here it was about administrative borders, the next step is for the electrical substations.

-4. Run `shapes_mapper_grid_only.py` to generate the relational mapping between municipality loads and the substations
+4. Run `shapes_mapper_grid_only.py` to generate the relational mapping between municipality loads and the substations.
+This works for now, but the WFS endpoint from which the data is obtained is deprecated and will be removed in the future.
 4. [optional] if you want you can check the results visually by running `shapes_visuals.py`

 5. You should now have the following files:
    1. `geo_mapping.csv`
    1. `hsms_capacity.json`